 - Waterproof boots are essential, especially if you plan to hike.
 I looooove these boots, they never fail me!

 - A warm hat, scarf, and gloves.
+Those ones really insulate and hold heat.

 - Warm wool socks.
 That is my personal favorite brand for warmth and comfort – any pattern will do.